 The Deanship of Library Affairs is responsible for the administration, organization, growth and development of the Main library.
 The University Main library is centrally located in Building 8 within walking distance from most classrooms and laboratories.
-The library supports teaching and research in line with KFUPM mission by providing access to recorded knowledge through collections, services, cooperative programs, and connections to worldwide resources.
+The library supports teaching and research activities in line with KFUPM mission by providing access to recorded knowledge through collections, services, cooperative programs, and connections to worldwide resources.
 It is an "Open Stack" library, allowing users free access to its resources.
 Reading areas are provided on the first, third, and fourth floors.
 There are many reading and study rooms on the third floor for serious reading, student-teacher meetings and discussions.
 To encourage and maximize utilization of its resources and services, the University Library operates with minimum regulations and restrictions.

-The current collection of monographs and bound periodicals totals 398,272 volumes of which 75% is in Science and Engineering, and the remaining in Humanities and Social Sciences.
-Apart from print collections, the library has a fine collection of electronic databases, including 219 full-text and bibliographic online databases (providing access to more than 49,000 journals, including 20,000 full-text journals) and over 340,000 electronic books through various aggregator databases.
-The Web-based Symphony Online Catalog (e-Library) together with newly developed SharePoint Website provides access to all print and e-resources collections.
+The current collection of monographs and bound periodicals totals 266,729 volumes, of which 75% is in Science and Engineering, and the remaining in Humanities and Social Sciences.
+Apart from print collections, the library has a fine collection of electronic databases, including around 200 full-text and bibliographic online databases (providing access to more than 51,000 full-text journals) and over 500,000 electronic books through various aggregator databases.
+The Google like Summon 2.0 Web Discovery Tool, Symphony Online Catalog (e-Library) together with user friendly library web portal provides access to all print and e-resources collections.